 Keep on fundraising once the event finishes.

-Our Tally Day for fundraising prizes is on Sunday 24th Nov 2019, and your fundraiisng page will remain open until early in the new year.
+Our Tally Day for fundraising prizes is on Sunday 22nd Nov 2020, and your fundraising page will remain open until end of 2020.

 How to collect Donations